Large-scale Building Damage Assessment using a Novel Hierarchical Transformer Architecture on Satellite Images: Evaluation

 \subsection{Quantitative and qualitative results}

-Here we discuss the results for three tasks: damage detection and classification, change detection, and domain adaptation tasks.
-We evaluate the results for these tasks on xBD dataset, LEVIR dataset, and Ida-BD dataset.
+Here the results are discussed for the three tasks: damage detection and classification, change detection, and domain adaptation tasks.
+This work evaluates the results for these tasks on xBD dataset (damage classification), LEVIR dataset (change detection), and Ida-BD (domain adaptation) dataset.